 Finding the Right Images for Your Blog

-When it comes using images in a blog article, many people search Google and use some common images which are used hundreds of times.
+When it comes using images in a blog article, many people use Google images which are downloaded over thousands of times.
 Some of these pictures may have copyrighted, and search engines can penalize you for using these images.

 It’s better to pick the images from resources that are giving copyright-free images and stock photos.
 Still, you want to use Google, use the advanced search option with proper usage rights.